embriand/prototypes.gardenflow.io/remotion-videos/VOICEOVER_SCRIPT_EN.md

 ## Complete Text (For Copy-Paste)

 ```
 Discover how to create a new crop in 4 simple steps.
 Start by clicking the plus button.
-First, select the plant family, for example tomatoes, then indicate the order and quantity.
+Select the plant family, like tomatoes, then the order and quantity.
 Next, choose the location: first the project, then the parcel, and finally the concerned zone.
 Define sowing and harvest periods by consulting the integrated calendar to optimize your planning.
-Estimate your production by indicating the expected harvest quantity and unit.
+Set the expected harvest quantity and unit.
 Save your crop.
 It appears immediately in your Gantt planning.
 Your crop is created!
 Start planning your garden with GardenFlow now.
 ```

-**Word count**: ~95
+**Word count**: ~85
 **Estimated duration**: ~38 seconds (normal speed)

 ---